Mayo GAA: County team

+Mayo are the current All-Ireland SFC champions after defeating Kerry in the 2026 All-Ireland final by 3 points.

 The county team won its first All-Ireland Senior Football Championship (SFC) in 1936, defeating Laois in the final.

 It won a second All-Ireland SFC in 1950, defeating Louth in the final.
 The team retained the All-Ireland SFC in 1951, defeating Meath in the final.

 Mayo did not appear in another All-Ireland SFC final until 1989, losing to Cork.

 Since 1989, the team has appeared in (and lost) All-Ireland SFC finals in 1996 (drawn game and reply), 1997, 2004, 2006, 2012, 2013, 2016 (drawn game and replay), 2017, 2020 and 2021.
 Four of those were one-point losses: 1996 (replay), 2013, 2016 (replay) and 2017.

 Mayo scored 21 points to Dublin's nine in the 2016 drawn game but two of the scores were own goals by Mayo players.
 In 2020, Mayo conceded the fastest goal in the history of All-Ireland SFC finals, knocking more than twenty seconds off a record which had stood for 58 years.
 In the 2021 loss, Ryan O'Donoghue hit a penalty against the goalpost and numerous other goal chances were squandered.
 A curse is said to be upon the Mayo football team.

 Hurling

 Clubs

 Although not a traditional hurling county, hurling is strong in certain parts of the county especially in the eastern region around Ballyhaunis and Tooreen.
 Mayo has four senior hurling clubs, each of which competes against the others annually for the TJ Tyrell Mayo Senior Hurling Championship.
-These four clubs are Tooreen, Ballyhaunis, Castlebar Mitchels and Westport.
-Tooreen has the most titles, with 26.
+These four clubs are Tooreen, Ballyhaunis, Castlebar Mitchels and St. Ciaran.
+Tooreen has won all championships since 2021 and has the most titles with 35.
+Additionally 9 teams are competing in the Junior hurling championship in 2026.

-Ballyhaunis is the reigning senior champion club; it has six senior titles.

-Hurling at underage level is also expanding in Mayo, with ten clubs competing in underage leagues and championships in the county.
-As well as the four adult sides named above, four other underage clubs have formed in recent years.
-These clubs are Ballyvary, Moytura, Caiseal Gaels and Claremorris.
+At underage level up to 10 clubs are competing in leagues and championships in the county.

 County team

-The four senior clubs (see above) provide players for the Mayo senior hurling panel, which participates in the National Hurling League and the All-Ireland Christy Ring (Tier 2) Cup.
+The senior clubs provide players for the Mayo senior hurling panel, which participates in the National Hurling League and the All-Ireland Nicky Rackard Cup (Tier 4).

+Mayo won the Nicky Rackard Cup in 2016, defeating Armagh by a scoreline of 2–16 to 1–15 at Croke Park and in 2021, defeating Tyrone by 2-27 - 1-14.

-The ten underage clubs (see above) provide players for the Mayo underage hurling development panels.
+The ten underage clubs provide players for the Mayo underage hurling development panels.
 Mayo has development panels at under-14, under-15, under-16 and minor age-groups, and competes in the All-Ireland 'B' competitions each year.

 The Mayo under-21 hurling team competes in the Connacht U-21B Hurling Championship each year alongside Leitrim, Roscommon and Sligo.

-Mayo won the 2016 Nicky Rackard Cup, defeating Armagh by a scoreline of 2–16 to 1–15 at Croke Park.